-NASHVILLE, Tennessee — A proposal to create a school voucher program in Tennessee is advancing in the Senate.
+NASHVILLE, Tennessee — A proposal to create a school voucher program in Tennessee is continuing to advance in the House.

-Under Kelsey's proposal, eligibility would be opened to low-income students in districts that have a school in the bottom 5 percent if slots are left.
+Under Dunn's proposal, eligibility would be opened to low-income students in districts that have a school in the bottom 5 percent.

-Haslam's proposal was OK in the Senate last year, but the House version wasn't palatable because it sought to expand eligibility to the bottom 10 percent of failing schools.
+Haslam's proposal was approved in the Senate last year, but the House version was unsuccessful because it sought to expand eligibility to the bottom 10 percent of failing schools.

 The companion to Dunn's bill is awaiting a vote on the Senate floor.